 But you repeat also.
 I might excuse myself replying to things which I have already answered, but I certainly do not expect that people will again search in my preceding pamphlets to find answers in them to what is in your new essay.
 I will therefore try, without saying everything over again, to answer briefly anything which might present any difficulty to sincere souls.

 With regard to the duration of the institution, and to your accusation that we attribute to God the having set up an organization which was not to last, it is a question of a fact.
 I know not whether you can ignore that, in fact, this organization ceased after the death of the apostles.
-If we believe in the interpretation which your party gives of the seven churches of the Apocalypse, this organizaton had already ceased in the time of the apostle John.
+If we believe in the interpretation which your party gives of the seven churches of the Apocalypse, this organization had already ceased in the time of the apostle John.
 It is then a question of a fact.
 The organization did not last longer than the organizers and their delegates.
 The facts are hard, merciless.
 Your theory is that God had absolutely destined it to last and that it was not even the sin of man which caused it to fail.
 Now, in fact it did not last!
 That is to say, that in order to uphold your manikins of elders, you say that God destined the thing to continue, but that His design completely failed without even the sin of man being its cause.
 For I repeat, in truth, this organization did not last longer than the life of the apostles and their successors; which fact is incontestable.
 That does not astonish us who believe the Bible, for the apostle warns us that after his death evil would invade the Church and that all would corrupt itself.
-He tells us that already, during his life-time, all those who were in Asia, the part where he had so laboured, had forsaken him, and that in general all sought their own and not the things which are Jesus Christ&#8217;s.
-We have seen in the word, that in all ages the analogy of the conduct of men, whatever may have been the ways of God concerning them, strengthens the conclusion which facts and the apostle&#8217;s testimony force us to accept.
+He tells us that already, during his lifetime, all those who were in Asia, the part where he had so laboured, had forsaken him, and that in general all sought their own and not the things which are Jesus Christ's.
+We have seen in the word, that in all ages the analogy of the conduct of men, whatever may have been the ways of God concerning them, strengthens the conclusion which facts and the apostle's testimony force us to accept.
 The history of Adam, @Deuteronomy 32, the history of the priesthood, the history of Solomon, the whole of the biblical history, teaches us that man has never been able to keep the blessings which God has confided to him.
-As to you who think yourselves capable of &#8220;preserving and restoring&#8221; what the apostles established, you are indifferent to all this biblical instruction: you can easily do what the apostles did: it is even your duty.
+As to you who think yourselves capable of "preserving and restoring" what the apostles established, you are indifferent to all this biblical instruction: you can easily do what the apostles did: it is even your duty.

 {360}